 The finished ring;

 If this has inspired you why not visit our showroom to talk about commissioning your own individual piece of jewellery.
 If you already know exactly what you want then we can make it a reality; otherwise our designers and gemmologists can help with the design too.
-All help and advice is free of charge and can be done without the need for an appointment.
+All help and advice is free of charge.